leotao0608/coding-club-CCC/Basics/C++ Basics.md

 3. After class/struct definitions
 4. After typedef or using declarations

-You will get used on how to use semicolons after seeing more code.
+>You will get used to using semicolons after seeing more code.

 #### Try Practicing with this part of code and get familar to the language
 Tips: don't forget semicolons(;) and closing bracket(})